Issue

 Key Points:

-Pennsylvania is the last state in the U.S. with a law that unconstitutionally discriminates against teachers’ wearing of any religious garb.
+Pennsylvania was the last state in the U.S. with a law that unconstitutionally discriminates against teachers’ wearing of any religious garb.

-The ban on religious garb for teachers was enacted in order to target Catholic teachers.
+The old ban on religious garb for teachers was originally enacted in order to target Catholic teachers.

 Public school teachers wearing religious garb does not violate the Establishment Clause.
 For example, a Jewish teacher may wear a yamaka, a Catholic nun may wear a habit, a Christian teacher may wear a cross, and a Sikh teacher may wear a dastaar.

-The current Pennsylvania law is both unconstitutional and constitutes illegal religious discrimination by allowing teachers to wear all manner of secular symbols while banning the wearing of religious garb or symbolism.
+The old Pennsylvania law (now thankfully updated) is both unconstitutional and constitutes illegal religious discrimination by allowing teachers to wear all manner of secular symbols while banning the wearing of religious garb or symbolism.

-S.B.84 would repeal this law and protect religious teachers in Pennsylvania schools.
+S.B.84 passed and repealed this law and now protects religious teachers in Pennsylvania schools.

 The Issue

-Pennsylvania law bans teachers, on penalty of a one year suspension for a first violation and firing for a second offense, from wearing any type of religious garb, mark, emblem or insignia indicating a teacher is a member of any religion.
+Before SB 84, Pennsylvania law banned teachers, on penalty of a one-year suspension for a first violation and firing for a second offense, from wearing any type of religious garb, mark, emblem, or insignia indicating a teacher is a member of any religion.

 Religious Garb, Insignia, etc., Prohibited; Penalty